aeggenberger/aeggenberger.github.io-src/content/quick-and-dirty-donation-total.markdown

 [to "print lines matching a pattern"][plmp].
 After reading a bit of the [Wikipedia entry][wi] I think this post is doubly indebted to this utility.
 Firstly, and most obviously, I used it to accomplish what I wanted to do.
-The other reason is that, according to at least on commentator, I have grep to thank for "irrevocably ingraining" the unix convention of [small, composable tools][sct] that is the basis of this post.
+The other reason is that, according to at least one commentator, I have grep to thank for "irrevocably ingraining" the unix convention of [small, composable tools][sct] that is the basis of this post.

 Grep was the first tool that came to mind when I started thinking about ways to get the numbers out from among all those letters and symbols and spaces.
 But I was skeptical.
 It says right on the can that grep prints "lines".
-The donation data at times has multiple comments, meaning the amounts for more than one donation sometimes end up on the same row.
+The donation data at times has two columns, meaning the amounts for more than one donation sometimes end up on the same row.
 On the [man page][plmp] I found the -o option with the following description:

 > Print only the matched (non-empty) parts of a matching line, with each such
 > part on a separate output line.